Neural network module

 NEURAL_CHECK | postfilter | Main scoring callback |

-Custom symbol names can be configured per rule using symbol_spam and symbol_ham options.
+Custom symbols can be configured per rule using symbol_spam and symbol_ham.